FoxLisk/alttp-notes/README.md

 # The Process

 Right now, the process is that I will write a page whenever I feel like doing so, up to whatever quality standard I feel inspired to reach that day.
-Additionally, I am tentatively offering to let [Twitch followers](https://twitch.tv/foxlisk) pick one room each.
-I will find some other mechanism for keeping it going (unless I decide to abandon it, I guess).
+If you have anything you want me to write up, please ask me and I will probably do it.

 At some point I would like to organize the info better.
 Maybe I'll reach a point where I have a build process that fixes up links and images and shit.
 Maybe it'll just be a mess of markdown forever.
 No promises.